 By default, your project data is stored in the data center that you selected when creating the project.
 Your content and project-related data are automatically backed up to physically separate data centers within Microsoft Azure services.
 This way of data backup is also called zone redundancy, offering an extra layer of protection for your data stored in Kontent.ai.

 Your assets, subscription data, and user-related data are backed up using geo-redundancy, meaning that the physical locations of data servers replicating your data are in a completely different location from your primary data center.
 This provides added safety for your data in the unlikely event of one server going down.

-What is the process in case of a data loss?
+What is the process in case of data loss?

 We recommend you contact our support via the chat button with the following information:

-- Project ID – ID of the project that was affected
+- Environment ID – ID of the specific environment in a project that was affected

 - Information about the deleted data – for example, content item name and ID, affected element ID or its codename

 - Estimated timeframe – the date and time when the data was deleted